Aged Services Industry Reference Committee – Nominations closed

 - working with other IRCs which have an interest in qualifications relevant to the aged services sector to ensure industry needs are considered and met.

 The AISC seeks to ensure that the membership of the Aged Services IRC provides the best possible industry coverage and expertise to support the work of the committee.
-The AISC is looking for active practitioners and/or representatives from within the industry, with extensive experience in and knowledge of the skilling and workforce needs of the aged services sector, with the capacity to proactively apply these attributes to the work of the IRC.

 In determining the final membership, the AISC will consider both the characteristics of nominees (as set out in their nomination) and the composition of the committee as a whole to ensure it is balanced and appropriate to the aged services industry.

 Please note that while it may not be possible to include every nominee on the IRC, it is important to remember that the Skills Service Organisation (SkillsIQ) and the IRC will consult widely with all interested stakeholders and existing IRCs as appropriate to progress the work of the committee.